Expats looking for a relaxed lifestyle could do a lot worse than living in Italy.

 The only challenge, perhaps, is deciding where to live.

 Unlike other countries where you can rent various places, Italy’s long-term rental leases mean this isn’t really an option.
-However, if you can find a way around this, you’ll be sure to find a place to call home.
+However, if you can find a way around this, you’ll surely find a place to call home.

 - The Best Places To Live In Italy For Expats